 - HVAC units

-In addition to support and protection, roof curbs are also designed to help facilitate airflow.
-Air is moved in and out of the building through the rooftop curbs, another reason why the HVAC unit must fit perfectly with the curb.
+In addition to support and protection, they are also designed to help facilitate airflow.
+Air is moved in and out of the building through these, another reason why the HVAC unit must fit perfectly with the curb.

 How Do Roof Curbs Work?